Refinance, Leasing & Loans100% Application Acceptance

 Give A Down Payment

-Now, with a bad credit type loan, some loan officers are unlikely to give out at loan to a person in a horrible financial situation.
-To avoid this problem, you should try to give a decent down payment on your purchase.
+With high risk auto loans, some loan officers are unlikely to give out at loan to a person in a horrible financial situation and no cash upfront.
+You should try to give a down payment on your purchase.
 To do this, you should try to save $500 a month for a few months.
 Then, when talking to the loan officer, you can mention that you will put a couple of thousand dollars on the car.

 Temper Your Expectations